 There are a whole host of benefits of a sensory room for those who require them, some of these include:

-- Sensory Stimulation – by encouraging the user to engage and explore the environment then it can have positive effects on their ability to react and interact with the larger world around them
+By encouraging the user to engage and explore the environment then it can have positive effects on their ability to react and interact with the larger world around them.

-- Enhance Learning and Play – following on from this, sensory stimulation can engage different areas of the brain, helping children absorb and retain more information and better meeting the needs of the individual
+Following on from this, sensory stimulation can engage different areas of the brain, helping children absorb and retain more information and better meeting the needs of the individual.

-- Tackle Problems With Behaviour - Sensory environments can be highly absorbing, providing a moment of comfort and calm for overactive and distressed individuals, and helping inactive individuals to feel better engaged.
-This improves focus and prevents users from getting the urge to ‘act up’.
+Sensory environments can be highly absorbing, providing a moment of comfort and calm for overactive and distressed individuals, and helping inactive individuals to feel more engaged, providing a clear focus.

 These are just a handful of the benefits of a sensory room.
 At Experia, we pride ourselves on having the experience and knowledge to know what will work for each user, the abilities they have and the skills you're aiming to help them develop.
 However, we do also appreciate that multi-sensory rooms may not always fall into everyone’s budget bracket, which is why we’ve written a guide on creating a sensory space on a budget, giving tips on how you can partake in fundraising.